-THE STAFF OFFICER: THE SECOND EDITION, with a NEW PREFACE of LETTERS from HEAD-QUARTERS, is NOW READY.
+THE STAFF OFFICER: THE SECOND EDITION, with a NEW PREFACE, of LETTERS from HEAD-QUARTERS, is NOW READY.
+JOHN MURBAY, Albemarle-street.

 Now ready, in One Volume 8vo, cloth, price 3s.
 6d., DRIZE ESSAY. - CHRISTIANITY AND INFIDELITY: an Exposition of the Arguments on both Sides, arranged according to a plan by GEORGE BAILLIE, Esq.
 By S. S. HENNELL.